binary-manu/binary-is-better/_drafts/access-usb-devices-from-unprivileged-docker-containers.md

     dd: failed to open '/dev/bus/usb/005/007': Operation not permitted

 Now, this is weird.
-The device node can be accessed from the container, it the right permissions and file owner.
+The device node shows up inside the container, it has the right permissions and file owner.
 But we cannot open it.
 Why?

-After some searching, I came across one of the technologies that underpin the entire Linux containers world: _cgroups_.
-With them, it is possible to define resource control policies for groups of resources managed by the kernel, such as CPU time and memory.
+This has to do with one of the technologies that underpin the entire Linux containers world: _cgroups_.
+With them, it is possible to define resource control policies for resources managed by the kernel, such as CPU time and memory.

-I am not going to talk about cgroups as they are a vast topic and deep undestanding is not required to see why they will enable us to access our USB devices.
 [This man page][cgroups] can be a good starting point to the topic for those who care.
+Basically, they are a way to flexibly define and enforce usage limits that processes must obey.
+For example, a process may not be allowed to use more than a certain amount of CPU time to prevent system starvation.
+Every kind of resource that can be affected by cgroups is called a _resource controller_ or _subsystem_.

-Now, among the many _resource controllers_ the kernel provides, there is the _devices_ controller, which defines how processes can access device nodes.
+Now, among the many resource controllers the kernel provides, there is the _devices_ controller, which defines how processes can access device nodes.
 Each cgroup for this controller can define rules that either allow or deny access to specific devices, depending on their type